Google Analytics is limited.

 We received responses such as “various,” “the ones I have a personal interest in,” and “other content marketing blogs.”
 These responses were as vague as our question was.
 How could we expect specific answers?
 You can’t read our minds.

 Our question should have been more direct.
 We should have split it up into two or more questions.
 For instance, “What other marketing-related blogs do you read?” and “How many blogs do you follow on a regular basis?”

 Place limitations on your questions.
 To receive useful responses, this is mandatory.
 Without limits on each question, you receive vague answers.

-Sidenote: Occasionally, you want to give the respondent complete freedom of roam.
-The vast majority of responses will be of little use, but a minority who will provide supreme gold.
-This is only possible with a 100% open ended question.
+Sidenote: Occasionally, you want to give the respondent complete freedom of roaming.
+The vast majority of responses will be of little use, but a minority will provide supreme gold.
+This is only possible with a 100% open-ended question.
 We received some enlightening responses to “Do you have any other comments, questions, or concerns?”

 Select the right definitions